Domnic-Opiyo/alx-pre_course/0x01-git/README.md

-I hope it will work
+I hope it will work, but its just failing